ColorTokens-Labs/null_oauth_auth_server/README.md

 The instructions below are for deployment on a stock Ubuntu 22.04 server, with updates applied.

-Clone tnis repo to /home/ubuntu/null-idp
+Clone this repo to /home/ubuntu/null-idp

     git clone https://github.com/ColorTokens-Labs/null_oauth_server.git /home/ubuntu/null-idp
     cd /home/ubuntu/null-idp